 for each Wellness Centre.

-d) To procure Medicines/drugs, surgical items, consumables, kits, reagents, supporting accessories, etc. as per rate contract of TSMSIDC/CGHS/ESI/NIMS, or local empanelled chemists or by following other procuring methods mentioned under Financial Rules.
+d) To procure Medicines/drugs, surgical items, consumables, kits, reagents, supporting accessories, etc. as per rate contract of TSMSIDC/CGHS/ESI/NIMS, or local impaneled chemists or by following other procuring methods mentioned under Financial Rules.

-f) To establish additional Wellness Centres with required staff as per the demand / requirement and load of the EHS & JHS patients with the approval of competent authority.
+f) To establish additional Wellness Centres with required staff as per the demand/requirement and load of the EHS & JHS patients with the approval of the competent authority.

-g) All Wellness Centres shall be established in the similar pattern in respect of Specialties / Staff / Equipment, etc.
+g) All Wellness Centres shall be established in a similar pattern in respect of Specialties / Staff / Equipment, etc.

 11. The budget provision for Rs.
 34.02 Crores for Establishment of Wellness Centres, Rs.
-91.00 Crores for Medicines/Durgs, Rs.
-45.20 Crores for Out- patient investigations shall be made exclusively for Wellness Centres.
+91.00 Crores for Medicines/Drugs, Rs.
+45.20 Crores for Outpatient investigations shall be made exclusively for Wellness Centres.